vutpham/dd_challenge/README.md

 ### Testing-Library (React)

-More tests need to be added and testing can always be improved.
+More tests need to be added and you can never go wrong with more tests! :)